12 Hours Dunedin

 The Octagon, Dunedin

 Find your orientation in Dunedin by taking a morning city walk.
 Make St Paul's Cathedral your first stop.
-The building stands in the heart of The Octogan and is an impressive gothic-style stone cathedral worth exploring.
+The building stands in the heart of the Octogan and is an impressive gothic-style stone cathedral worth exploring.
 From there take the short sojourn to Queens Gardens, and onto Lan Yuan Dunedin Chinese Garden, a truly unexpected delight.
-The gardens at Lan Yuan are an authentic example of a late Ming/early Ching Dynasty Scholar's Garden and celebrates Otago's Chinese heritage.
+The gardens at Lan Yuan are an authentic example of a late Ming/early Ching Dynasty Scholar's Garden and celebrate Otago's Chinese heritage.

 11.00am: The Tart Tin treat

-42 Queens Gardens, Dunedin Central, Dunedin
+42 Queens Gardens, Central Dunedin, Dunedin

-Make a short intermission during your Queens Garden stroll by calling into The Tart Tin and to see what all the fuss is about.
+Make a short intermission during your Queens Garden stroll by calling into The Tart Tin to see what all the fuss is about.
 Office workers, tourists, travellers and locals alike queue up as soon as the doors open.
 From there the flow remains steady until the cabinet is bare.
 Yes, The Tart Tin sells out daily.
 We recommend grabbing a treat or two (one for now, one for later) before they're all gone.